 Students Entering College for the First Time

-Here in Coeur d'Alene, our students usually register for their core requirements (e.g., English, natural science, communications) at a local community college.
+Here in Coeur d'Alene, students planning to earn a bachelor's degree from U of I usually register for their core requirements at a local community college.
 The closest options are North Idaho College and the Community Colleges of Spokane.

-NIC/UI — If you plan on taking classes at both UI and NIC in the same semester, you will want to apply for admission at both institutions.
-If you have financial aid from UI, you will need to fill out a concurrent enrollment form each semester that you take NIC classes.
-For full-time financial aid, you will be expected to take at least 12 credits between the two institutions.
-Ask us for more details on the concurrent enrollment process.
+If you plan on taking classes at both U of I and NIC in the same semester, you will be concurrently enrolled and need to apply for admission at both institutions.
+Any student with financial aid from U of I must fill out a concurrent enrollment form each semester you're enrolled at both institutions.
+For full-time financial aid, you need to take at least 12 credits.